Raphaelf98/bo_robotic_palpation/README.md

 More precisely, the algorithm will start exploring centroids by probing a set of pre-defined planar directions.
 Each direction is explored until the tumor stiffness is changing and a threshold criterion is met.
 Directions are computed by defining angle segments along which the algorithm explores the centroids.
 Angle segments are pre-defined by a parameter that divides 360°.
 Once a set of contour points is found, a spline approximation is performed to compute the contour of the tumor.

-The following parametes listed in /config/contour_parameters.txt can be tuned to refine the tumor approximation process.
+The following parameters listed in /config/contour_parameters.txt can be tuned to refine the tumor approximation process.
 - n_exploration_directions, defines the number of directions a centroid is explored in
 - c_points, granularity of gaussian process.
 Will define how many points are used in x and y directions
 -  means_shift_bandwidth, sets the bandwidth for the means shift algorithm https://github.com/mlpack/mlpack/tree/master/src/mlpack/methods/mean_shift